hawkinsw/medava/README.md

 private List<Medicine> goods;
 ```

 We have seen most of those syntactic elements before, but there is one new thing. `List` is a _generic type_ in Java.
-Generic types are the Java-specific way of building _parametric ADTs_.
+Generic types are the Java-specific way of implementing _parametric ADTs_.
 This declaration instructs Java that `goods` will be a `List` of `Medicine`s. `goods` will only support storage of instances of the `Medicine` class, and, crucially, any of its subclasses!

 The declaration here creates a variable of _reference type_.
 A reference type in Java is _the_ way to refer to an instance of a user-defined ADT (in other words, a class).
 Java's standard library is kind enough to define the `List` type for us, but our work is not done.